escowin/wireframe-blueprint/docs/phase-2-progress.md

 - **Export Options**: Both PNG and HTML export available
 - **UI Improvements**: Better button styling and user experience
 - **Bug Fixes**: All known issues resolved
+- **Nested JSON Structure**: Hierarchical organization for better readability and understanding

 ### 🎯 **Ready for Phase 3**
 The application now has a solid foundation for layout planning with: